department-of-veterans-affairs/contention-classification-api/src/python_src/util/data/simulations/README.md

 For each classifier being considered, two files are created:

-1. a txt file that shows computed scores for the classifier (eg accuracy, precision, recall)
+1. a txt file that shows computed metrics for the classifier (eg accuracy, precision, recall)
 As an example of this file:
 ```
               precision    recall  f1-score   support